louismullie/temp-data/markdown_final/cb6449a9-b3ea-e60a-9aaf-a9bea91fee03.md

 ### ACOEM statement on adult immunization [^901931da].
 ACOEM (2024).
 High credibility.

 CDC recommended adult immunization schedule by age group, United States, 2024 outlines age- and indication-based dosing for select adult vaccines.
-For tetanus, diphtheria, pertussis (Tdap or Td), it states "1 dose Tdap each pregnancy; 1 dose Td/Tdap for wound management (see notes) 1 dose Tdap, then Td or Tdap booster every 10 years."
-For measles, mumps, rubella (MMR), it lists "1 or 2 doses depending on indication (born in 1957 or later)."
-For Meningococcal A, C, W, Y (MenACWY), it notes "1 or 2 doses depending on indication, see notes for booster recommendations."
-For Haemophilus influenzae type b (Hib), it specifies "1 or 3 doses depending on indication."
+For tetanus, diphtheria, pertussis (Tdap or Td), it states "1 dose Tdap each pregnancy; 1 dose Td/Tdap for wound management (see notes) 1 dose Tdap, then Td or Tdap booster every 10 years".
+For measles, mumps, rubella (MMR), it lists "1 or 2 doses depending on indication (born in 1957 or later)".
+For Meningococcal A, C, W, Y (MenACWY), it notes "1 or 2 doses depending on indication, see notes for booster recommendations".
+For Haemophilus influenzae type b (Hib), it specifies "1 or 3 doses depending on indication".
 For respiratory syncytial virus (RSV), the schedule includes "Seasonal administration during pregnancy.
-See Notes."
+See Notes".

 ---